JonasGonzales02/JonasGonzales02/README.md

 # Hello!
 I'm Jonas Gonzales 👋

 I'm a web development student passionate about building clean, functional websites with a touch of nostalgia.
-I love combining simple HTML and CSS to create digital experiences that feel both modern and timeless.
+I love combining simple HTML and CSS to create digital experiences that feel both modern and timeless!

 ---